dotnet/csharplang/proposals/csharp-7.2/span-safety.md

 # Future Considerations

 ## Length one Span<T> over ref values
-Though legal today there are cases where creating a length one `Span<T>` instance over a value would be beneficial:
+Though not legal today there are cases where creating a length one `Span<T>` instance over a value would be beneficial:

 ``` csharp
 void RefExample()